droumis/franklab_mountainsort/README.md

 + `metrics_merged_tagged.json`: Same as metrics merged but with tags.
 Located in the `../<animal>/mountainlab_output/<date>/nt<number>/` folder.
 + `metrics_raw.json`: Metrics for all the original clusters.
 Located in the `../<animal>/mountainlab_output/<date>/nt<number>/` folder.
 + `pre.mda.prv`: The time series after it has been bandpass filtered and whitened.
 Located in the `../<animal>/mountainlab_output/<date>/nt<number>/` folder.

+## Notes
++ Make sure the version of trodes you used to extract the data is the same that you recorded with.